How AI and ML are Shaping the Future of the Recycling Industry

 Two workers in the recycling industry sorting recyclables

-The recycling industry is familiar with change, and its latest transformation is propelled by sustainability, specifically the goal of strengthening the circular economy.
-The recycling industry is the gatekeeper of the circular economy.
-What isn’t recycled can’t be made into new material.
-As a result, new recycling policies, minimum recycled content, EPR laws, and an increasing number of circularity goals set by corporations are focused on reducing waste by increasing the use of recycled materials and increasing the recovery rate in material recovery facilities (MRFs).
+As a result, new recycling policies, minimum recycled content, EPR laws, and circularity goals set by corporations are focused on reducing waste.
+The main strategy is to increase the use of recycled materials and the recovery rate in material recovery facilities (MRFs).
 There are two specific drivers of change in the recycling industry right now: EPR and circularity goals set by corporations.
 Let’s check them out.

 Extended Producer Responsibility (EPR)